 Cybersecurity- What You Need To Know

-In the digital age, we work, play, and shop online.
-For some, their online identity is every bit as important as their ‘real world’ one.
+In today’s digital age, we work, play and shop online.
+For many, an online identity is every bit as important as a ‘real world’ one.
 With this in mind, cybersecurity is an issue that every single computer user should take seriously because of the potential for information to be misused or disrupted.
-There have been countless cases of identity theft online, which means failure to learn more about cybersecurity could have a significant negative impact on your life.
+There have been countless cases of identity theft online, which means failure to learn more about cybersecurity could have a significant negative impact on your life and your business.

 The Cost of Cybersecurity Breaches

-Unfortunately, data breaches are becoming more commonplace, as cyber thieves are now, effectively comprised of criminal organizations and hostile foreign governments, with vast resources.
+Unfortunately, data breaches are becoming more commonplace, as cyber thieves are now effectively comprised of criminal organizations and hostile foreign governments, with vast resources.
 In many cases, these resources exceed those of the entities trying to stop them.
-It is also worth noting that the average cost mentioned above, does not include ‘mega-breaches’ to giant corporations, which cost hundreds of millions of dollars.

 As you will surely ascertain from reading the above information, hackers are using increasingly advanced methods to perform their data breaches, and it is up to information technology (IT) experts to stay one step ahead.
 However, a large number of cyber attacks are minor,and are often made possible due to the carelessness of victims.
 Here are some quick tips that will hopefully prevent you from becoming another statistic.